COLLEGE TO CAREER

 Build your future workforce while lowering hiring costs.
 Partner with ACI’s College-to-Career Programs.

 Career Development Conference and Employer Expo: This day-long talent and career development event combines skill-building seminars with a traditional job and internship fair for students at all stages of career preparation and for employers ready to hire interns and full-time employees.
-In October 2019, this event drew 185 people, including students from 13 ACI-affiliated colleges and universities.
+Our most recent conference and employer expo drew 185 people, including students from 13 ACI-affiliated colleges and universities.
 There were 25 employers and graduate school representatives, including 11 employers from Fortune 500 companies.
 ACI’s next Career Development Conference will be scheduled in the fall of 2021.

 Work and Life Skills Boot Camps: Boot camps help equip students to meet employers’ expectations and build rewarding lives and careers.
 Offered on ACI campuses, these sessions give students a leg up on successful job searches, networking, interviewing and workplace performance, as well as managing personal finances.
 Initial funding for this program is provided by a First Opportunity Partners grant from the Council of Independent Colleges (CIC) with support from the UPS Foundation.